RBGOLab/AFM-exosome-thresholding-tool/readme.md

 The intention is not to replace more comprehensive AFM analysis tools, but as a pipeline to efficiently create masks based on a single image channel

-If you use this app please cite ...
+If you use this app please cite [Gazze et al 2021](https://pubs.rsc.org/en/content/articlelanding/2021/nr/d0nr09235e)

 If you would like to use this software but are haivng problems with processing your datasets, or would like the app to include features not yet implemented please create an issue.